-The Friends Library is a special division of the Everett L. Cattell Library and houses a diverse collection of Friends (Quaker) writings.
-Materials range from the historical to the contemporary and include Yearly Meeting Minutes, genealogical information, periodicals, reports and books.
-While numerous materials stem from the university's close relationship with the Evangelical Friends Church, the collection also includes Yearly Meeting Minutes and documents from Friends churches nationwide.
+The Friends Library is a special division of the Everett L. Cattell Library which houses a diverse collection of Friends (Quaker) writings.
+Materials range from the historical to the contemporary, including Yearly Meeting minutes, genealogical information, periodicals, reports, and books.
+While numerous materials stem from the University's close relationship with the Evangelical Friends Church, the collection also includes Yearly Meeting minutes and documents from Friends churches nationwide.

-The collection is housed on the second floor of Cattell Library in the heart of the Malone University campus.
+The collection is housed on the second floor of Cattell Library, in the heart of the Malone's campus.
 Additional resources are located in the archives throughout the building.
 Reference staff are available to help interested individuals find what they need.

 In order to support students in the School of Education, a curriculum library has been established in the main library, which provides access to a wide range of educational textbooks and materials.
 Items are grouped by subject matter and grade level.
 In many cases supporting workbooks, teacher guides, and lab manuals accompany the items.

 Curriculum materials are available for check-out to Malone faculty/staff and students only.
 Items circulate for one week.

 Juvenile and Young Adult Section